 - I am working here on my last big triptych, which will be a tremendous story, and which gives me a more intense life and exhilaration.
 My God, life is worth living!

-* source of artist quotes on his paintings – like ‘The Night’ & ‘Departure’ – art prints & life: a letter to Stephan Lackner, Amsterdam, 1939; as quoted in ”Max Beckmann”, Stephan Lackner, Bonfini Press Corporation, Naefels, Switzerland, 1983, p.
-5 (painter of German Expressionism art, famous for his self portraits and triptychs in an expressionism style; some biography facts below)
+* Beckmann’s artist quote on creating tryptichs: a letter to Stephan Lackner, Amsterdam, 1939; as quoted in ”Max Beckmann”, Stephan Lackner, Bonfini Press Corporation, Naefels, Switzerland, 1983, p.
+5

 - Thick rumors of imminent peace are in the air… …Big spectacle with six or seven British tanks.
 In the afternoon, they played war once more at the Palaisplein (= Dam square in Amsterdam, fh) and at the Rokin (where Beckmann lived for 7 years – as a German under German occupation; The Netherlands was liberated by the Allies, 5 May 1945, fh).